zooyeon/technical-experiment-template/performance.md

 introducing concurrency

 ## Objective
-what is the maximum fps on my app to stream video?
+what are the causes of low FPS?

 ## Status
 In progress